aesee/MarvelEngine/README.md

 # MarvelEngine
-The game engine
+The 3D game engine uses OpenGL.
+Development only for educational reasons.

 The project starts again from scratch.

-Now it uses an OpenGL instead of DirectX.
+## Build

+For Linux generate a solution with a makefile.
-Put glew32.dll in a folder with the bin.
+For Windows generate a solution with one of .bat-files in the directory.

-## Libraries

-The project uses following libraries:
-* GLFW
-* OpenGL Extension Wrangler Library
-* Simple OpenGL Image Loader
-* OpenGL Mathematics
+Make sure that you have CMake installed.